ix-ai/smtp/README.md

 The container accepts `OTHER_HOSTNAMES` environment variable which will set the list of domains for which this machine should consider itself the final destination.

+The container accepts `NET_DEV` environment variable to override the default `eth0` interface for retrieving the IP address for relay networks.

 ## Below are scenarios for using this container

 ### As SMTP Server